 3. ICO will be modified.

 Initial Coin Offer, or ICOs, are “unregulated means by which funds are raised for a new cryptocurrency venture.”
 This works by selling a part of the cryptocurrency to early backers in exchange for real money, or other cryptocurrencies, usually like Bitcoin.
 Last year, 230 ICOs launched from scratch with projects such as Filecoin and Tezos.
-Experienced investors will continue to join the market this year.
+As one of the cryptocurrency predictions for 2018, experienced investors will continue to join the market this year.
 This will bring a need for transparency and business validation similar to traditional fundraising ventures which may become difficult for those who need the funds.

 4. ICOs will slow down due to regulation.